DIY Finishing - Finishing Techniques

 Important

 And the wooden doors because, in fact, that's where the idea for the article came from.
 Someone contacted me to tell me that he had repainted the doors with water-based varnish.
-Before applying the varnish he sanded the entire surface and yet at the slightest knock, the varnish peels off and skins off the door like leather.
-I was wondering where he went wrong and how he could fix it in this situation.
-I felt sorry for the work, but the answer was that nothing could be done.
-The waterborne varnish coat needed to be removed completely and the process restarted.
+Before applying the varnish he sanded the entire surface and yet, with the slightest bump, the varnish peels off and peels off the door like leather.
+He asked me where he had gone wrong and how he could fix it in this situation.
+I was sorry for all the hard work, but the answer was that nothing could be done.
+The layer of waterborne varnish had to be completely removed and the process restarted.
 Why?
-Because in the repainting process steps had been omitted that led to the undesirable result.
-Find out what they are below.
+Because steps had been missed in the repainting process that led to the undesired result.
+Find out what they were below.

 furniture repainting door repainting